 - Four winter tires must be installed on a vehicle regardless of the drive axle of the vehicle.

-- Tires must match category on all axles. (*See AWD and 4WD standards above when installing winter tires.)
+- Tires must match category on all axles. (*Exception to this is AWD/4WD vehicles.
+Please follow the AWD and 4WD standards listed above when installing winter tires.)

 - Example of category: Ice compound, traditional compound, directional tires, etc.